Did you know that osteoporosis affects one in three women over the age of 50, and one in five men? But, there is a natural treatment for osteoporosis.

-The first type are called osteoclasts, which resorb old bone.
+The first type is called osteoclasts, which resorb old bone.
 It’s necessary for your bone to constantly restructure so that every 12 to 18 months, you have a whole new skeleton.
 Osteoclasts eat away the old minerals in the bone and amino acid matrix that holds the minerals together in order for you to build new bone.
 Osteoclasts are inhibited by estrogen.

-Exercise can increase bone density.
+Exercise can increase bone density and is a natural treatment for osteoporosis.
 If you’ve been sedentary most of your life, you’re going to have less bone density than if you were active.

 What’s the best diet for healthy bones?

-Excessive soda intake can actually increase the risk of bone loss, because the phosphorus in the carbonation will start to leach calcium out of your bones.
+Excessive soda intake can actually increase the risk of bone loss.
+The phosphorus in the carbonation will start to leach calcium out of your bones.

-I make sure my patients with osteoporosis are eating a super healthy diet.
+I make sure my patients with osteoporosis eat a super healthy diet.
 I prefer they get most of their calcium from their diet, at least 1000 to 1200 milligrams a day.
 And if they need more, we supplement them with 500 milligrams or less of calcium.
 We make sure their vitamin D levels stay around 50, and if necessary, supplement them with a triglyceride form of vitamin D.

 How do you measure bone density?

 There’s also a way to measure active bone loss.
-A urine crosslinks test measures the amino acid crosslinks of the bone matrix that are being leached out rapidly due to excessive bone loss.
+A urine crosslinks test measures the amino acid crosslinks of the bone matrix that are leached out rapidly due to excessive bone loss.
 It’s a single urine sample that can be done more frequently, every eight weeks or so, to be sure that you are actually stopping bone loss.

-What to do about your bone loss
+What to do about your bone loss.

 Though things like exercise and diet can help prevent bone loss, estrogen therapy is key to stopping bone loss.
 There are drugs called bisphosphonates that can also help to reduce bone loss.

-We talk a lot about how to balance hormones in order to prevent and treat osteoporosis in our Hormone Support Group, which you can access through our free Hormone Reboot Training.
+We talk a lot about how to balance hormones in order to prevent and naturally treat osteoporosis in our Hormone Support Group, which you can access through our free Hormone Reboot Training.
 I hope you’ll join us.